pyranges/pyranges/docs/runlengths_intro.rst

 An introduction to Rles
 =======================

 Rles are runlengths - a datastructure that can compactly describe the coverage of a genome (or some other score that is associated with each nucleotide).
 It is also used for efficient genomewide arithmetic operations on these scores.

 Examples
 ~~~~~~~~

 .. runblock:: pycon

-   >>> import pyranges as pr
-   >>> from pyranges import Rle
+   >>> from pyrle import Rle # or: from pyranges import Rle

    >>> runs = [10, 10, 10, 10]
    >>> values = [0, 1, 0, 0]